kuijjerlab/sisana/README.md

 ## Summarizing results
-The final stage of SiSaNA, "summarize" takes all the created images and outputs them in a single html file for convenience.
+The final stage of SiSaNA, "summarize", takes all the created images and outputs them in a single html file for convenience.
 This can then be opened in a web browser.
 Please note that this subcommand will automatically attempt to look in the ./log_files/ directory for the required input files.
-If running from another directory, you will need to provide the path to to the log_files directory manually
+If running from another directory, you will need to provide the path to to the log_files directory manually.
 ```
 sisana summarize